 In the real world, the events following the excavation weave startling and stunning patterns of apocalyptic references and signs.

-In the summer of 1971, I was one of the Yigael Yadin's diggers (along with Duane E Smith author of Abnormal Interests Blog / Pictured) laboring in 100+ degree heat, swinging a pick axe, digging for the truth... had Solomon really existed, or was it all fiction.
+In the summer of 1971, I was one of the Yigael Yadin's diggers (along with Duane E Smith author of Abnormal Interests Blog (photo at left) laboring in 100+ degree heat, swinging a pick axe, digging for the truth... had Solomon really existed, or was it all fiction.
 The answer came when my pick axe struck the inside of the stone basin of the structure.
 It resonated with a thud that rang like a deep throated bell in a sound I will never forget and that all nearby both heard and dramatically reacted to.
 Salime* raised his fist and shouted Ya heee, Duane exclaimed in an excited shout "That sounds like something !!", Doc Holliday and others immediately crowded around on the balks of the square for a look.

-Our lifes changed at that point.
+Our lives changed at that point.
 For me a pervasive wildness where the improbable became commonplace took hold.
 Adventure seemed to be, and was, everywhere.
 Risk aversion disappeared.
 Life became defined by a long series of crazy risks, phenomenal circumstances and coincidences that spanned decades.
 Many of Life's events bewildered me, and particularly in my younger years, often thrilled.
 Thrills that in time were replaced by intense misgivings and foreboding, and yes wonder, as the meaning became clear.

 It is a very long list of events, but still represents only a minority of what has occurred.
 The intertwining coincidental phenomena clearly defy probability, and as a result, challenge belief.
 The sum total reflects the text that provides its milieu in detail.
 All of it is accompanied by numerous,... obvious,...
 Biblical and Talmudic parallels and replays that inexplicably repeat and inter-relate throughout.
 In total these factual stories can only be called unusual on a Biblical Scale... especially in combination.